 The idea of the mix of a Pug and a Labrador Retriever has to make you smile.
 It seems so improbable yet so right.
-The standout feature of both parent breeds is their eagerness to please and outgoing nature.
+The standout features of both parents are their eagerness to please and their outgoing nature.
 The mix is a winner on so many scores.
-The Pug is a natural as a companion animal.
+The Pug is a natural companion animal.
 The Lab is a canine BFF that we all adore.
 Can you walk past this pup and not ask the owner if you can pet him?

-This pup’s origins are unknown, which isn’t unusual for a lot of these newer mixes.
-None of the major hybrid clubs recognize this mix, which is worth noting concerning the availability and standards you’ll likely encounter.
+It’s unclear when the first Pugador was bred, and they’re not as common as other designer breeds.
+None of the hybrid clubs recognize this mix, which is worth noting concerning the availability and standards you’ll likely encounter.
 The disparity of the sizes of the parent breeds introduces a lot of variability, too.

 The primary concerns are health-related with both parent breeds.
 We suggest caution when looking for a Pugador.
 At this point, the standards are a bit loose, at least until he gains recognition with the various organizations.
 We suggest researching the traits of both the Pug and Labrador before buying a puppy.
 While they’re cute enough, they also have their challenges.

 The Pug brings a whole slate of issues with his flat face.
 We understand how people can fall in love with this pup.
 His antics and adorable head-tilting behavior win many fans of the breed.
 The Labrador is all-American, even if his origins stretch back to Newfoundland.
-Is it any wonder that he is the most popular breed, according to the American Kennel Club (AKC)?
+Is it any wonder that he is one of the most popular breeds, according to the American Kennel Club (AKC)?

-Now, let’s flip the coin and talk about the other things you need to know.
+Now, let’s flip the coin and discuss the other things you need to know.
 The Pug cannot tolerate being alone.
 He loves people that much.
 He also has a high propensity for weight gain.
-The Lab has an oily coat that is waterproof that some people may find offensive because of its odor, especially when it gets wet.
-He is a barker with a stronger prey drive to chase than the Pug that may prompt him to chase the cat.
+The Lab has a waterproof, oily coat that some people may find offensive because of its odor, especially when it gets wet.
+He is a barker with a stronger prey drive than the Pug.

-3 Little-Known Facts About Pug Lab Mix (Pugador)
+3 Little-Known Facts About the Pug Lab Mix (Pugador)

-Many people associate the Labrador Retriever as a gun dog accompanying waterfowl hunters.
-That may explain his current role, but he got his start with a different type of water animal, namely, fish.
+Many people associate the Labrador Retriever with a gun dog accompanying waterfowl hunters.
+He excels at the role, but he got his start with a different type of water animal, namely, fish.
 Cod anglers depended on this pup to help them with their job.

-Some may say that the Pug is a dog that only a mother could love.
-Just tell that to Hugh Laurie, Billy Joel, and James Taylor, who have all fallen under the spell of this adorable pooch.
+Some may say the Pug is a dog only a mother could love.
+Just tell that to Hugh Laurie, Billy Joel, and James Taylor, who have all fallen under the spell of this adorable pup.

 The temperament of the Pugador is a winning combination.
 It brings together the comical nature of the Pug with the friendliness of the Lab.
 The intelligence of the Retriever is the star attraction when it comes to trainability.
 He is a smart dog that is eager to please.
 Both parent breeds are quite affectionate, even with strangers.
 Therefore, the Pugador is not the best choice for a watchdog.

 The Pugador is an agreeable dog on most fronts.
-However, he is sensitive to harsh reprimands, which he gets from both parent breeds.
-It’s not surprising, either, given the close relationship they have had with humans through the years.
+However, he is sensitive to harsh reprimands, which he gets from both parents.
+It’s not surprising, either, given their close relationship with humans through the years.
 Positive reinforcement is the key to building a strong bond with your pup.
-There are also several other things you need to know about this hybrid.

 The Pugador will make a wonderful family pet.
 He adores people and is kid-friendly, too.
 He also has the energy to keep up with them.
 We suggest supervising playtime with your pet if you have small children.
 It’s essential if your pup takes after the Lab more than the Pug in size.
 The Retriever is a muscular dog that may not realize his strength around the little ones.

 The histories of both the parent breeds make the Pugador adaptable to households with other pets.
 We recommend early socialization to ensure a smooth transition into your home.
 Neither the Lab nor the Pug has an overly strong prey drive.
-Gently correct his behavior if your pup chases the family cat so that it doesn’t become a habit.
+You can correct this behavior if your pup chases the family cat so it doesn’t become a habit.

 Things to Know When Owning a Pug Lab Mix (Pugador):

-If the Pugador is sounding like a possible fit for your home, let’s delve a bit deeper into some routine care issues.
+If the Pugador sounds like a possible fit for your home, let’s delve deeper into routine care issues.
 Both parent breeds have their quirks and varying susceptibilities to chronic health conditions.
-Knowing upfront what you can expect will go a long way toward nipping any potential problems in the bud.
+Knowing what you can expect will go a long way toward nipping any potential problems in the bud.

-The size difference between the Pug and Labrador is marked.
-Whether you feed your pup a diet for a medium or large dog will depend on the dominant parent breed.
+The size difference between the Pug and the Labrador is marked.
+Whether you feed your pup a diet for a medium or large dog will depend on the dominant parent.
 It’s essential to give your pet food that is appropriate for his size and life stage.
-Puppy and adult foods differ in their energy and nutritional density.
+Puppy and adult foods differ in their nutritional density.
 We emphasize this point because of the propensity for weight gain in the Pugador.

-It’s imperative to monitor his body condition and make adjustments accordingly.
+It’s imperative to monitor your Pug Lab Mix’s body condition and make adjustments accordingly.
 You should be able to see a distinct waistline when looking down at your pup.
 It’s easy to see because of his short coat.
-Remember that the instructions on the dog food bag are only guidelines and not rules.
+Remember that the instructions on the pet food bag are only guidelines and not rules.
 We also suggest reserving treats as training aids to help keep his weight in check.

 The Lab in your Pugador is an active dog that wants to run—and swim!
 However, if he has the flat face of a Pug, we recommend limiting his time in the water because of possible respiratory issues.
 The same caution applies to working your Lab-dominant pup hard.
-Unfortunately, this pup is susceptible to a condition called exercise-induced collapse if the play gets too intense.
+Unfortunately, the Pug Lab Mix is susceptible to a condition called exercise-induced collapse if the play gets too intense.

-Shedding is a factor no matter which parent breed is dominant.
-That means regular brushing to keep the hair under control.
+Shedding is a factor no matter which parent breed is dominant, which requires regular brushing to keep the hair under control.
 If your Pugador has the Lab’s oily coat, an occasional bath can help keep the odor in check.
 Just don’t do it too frequently to prevent his skin from drying.
-Bear in mind that the oil serves a vital purpose for this water dog.
+Remember that the oil serves a vital purpose for this water dog.

-Because of their popularity, Labs often have a greater incidence of some congenital conditions because of overbreeding.
+Because of their popularity, Labs often have a greater incidence of congenital conditions because of overbreeding.
 Their large size is also a factor.
 Pugs also bring a new host of challenges because of their flat faces.
-It often manifests itself in a variety of conditions, from heat stroke to respiratory disorders to eye problems.
+It often manifests itself in various conditions, from heat stroke to respiratory disorders to eye problems.

 Male vs Female Pugadors: What’re the Differences?

 If the Lab is the dominant parent breed, you’ll see a greater difference between male and female Pugadors if that’s a factor in your decision.
 Otherwise, you’ll find that either one will make a suitable pet.
 If you’re not going to breed your Pugador, you should discuss neutering or spaying your pup with your vet.
-Altering your pet’s sex has health risks and can also increase his chances of obesity.
+Keeping them intact has health risks and can also increase his chances of obesity.

-That means regular exercise and frequent walks to keep this pup active.
-It’s an excellent time to reinforces his training and social skills, too.
-With proper vet care and a high-quality diet, you’ll enjoy years with this delightful pooch.
+Regular exercise and frequent walks are vital for the Pug Lab mix to be healthy.
+It’s also an excellent time to reinforce his training and social skills.
+With proper vet care and a high-quality diet, you’ll enjoy years with this delightful canine.